Go to content

 Starting from Flåm at 11:00 or from Aurland at 11:10, you go directly through the world’s longest tunnel to Old Lærdal Town Centre.
 As you get off the bus, you are met by your guide for the next couple of hours.
 Here, you will do a 45 minutes’ walking tour of the charming and historic centre to learn about Lærdal’s important position back in the days.

 The guided walk takes you over to the National Wild Salmon Centre, where you can explore the interactive exhibition on your own.
-There is also time to stop by Laksen Bakery & Café to grab some lunch (not included) before you get back on the bus.
+There is also time to stop by Laksen Bakery & Café to grab some lunch (not included) before you get back on the bus to Stegastein.

 Book now